CartoDB/Windshaft-cartodb/docs/named_maps.md

 #### Get Mapnik Retina Tiles

 Mapnik Retina tiles are not directly supported for Named Maps, so you cannot use the Named Map template_id.
-To get Mapnik Retina tiles, use the [Layergroup `srid`](http://docs.cartodb.com/cartodb-platform/maps-api/mapconfig/#layergroup-configurations) as the key value used to initialize the map.
+To fetch Mapnik Retina tiles, get the [layergroupid](http://docs.cartodb.com/cartodb-platform/maps-api/named-maps/#response-1) to initialize the map.

- To get this layergroup token from your template_id, you need to instantiate the map with this request:
+Instantiate the map by using the `layergroupid` as the token value:

  `:token/:z/:x/:y@:scale_factor?x.:format`